For Michigan Medicine Patients

-- Get vaccinated at your U-M primary care office - If you’re already a patient at one of our Family Medicine, Pediatrics, General Internal Medicine, Medicine/Pediatrics or Obstetrics & Gynecology clinics, you will be able to receive your vaccine from your provider during an appointment.
+- Get vaccinated at your Michigan Medicine primary care office - You can now self-schedule for a flu shot at your clinic through MyUofMHealth patient portal.
 If you already have an appointment scheduled, ask to be vaccinated while you’re there.

 - Get vaccinated at a U-M specialty care office - If you’re already in the care of a U-M specialist, you may be able to receive your flu vaccine at their clinic.
 Call to inquire!

-- Keeping Our Patients Safe - The U-M Health System has joined dozens of health care institutions throughout the country in requiring staff to be vaccinated against flu or to wear a protective mask during any patient interaction during flu season.
+- Keeping our patients safe - Michigan Medicine has joined dozens of health care institutions throughout the country in requiring staff to be vaccinated against flu or to wear a protective mask during any patient interaction during flu season.
 The requirement is designed to help protect the health of our patients and their families and will especially protect the many people we care for who have serious medical conditions and weakened immune systems.